-Each year, I lead a graduate level course for teachers on how to use digital classrooms (versus 'learning management systems') where students freely share work and exchange ideas and reactions to deepen student engagement, critical thinking and writing.
+For seven years, I led a graduate level course for teachers on how to use digital media and digital classrooms (versus 'learning management systems') where students freely share work and exchange ideas and reactions to deepen student engagement, critical thinking and writing.

 My subject was my uncle, Frank Glazer, a classical pianist who has performed all over the world.
 He has had some amazing experiences, as he outlined recently on The Story.
 And, oh yes, at the time he was 95 years old .
 (UPDATE: Sadly, at 99, just 6-weeks away from his planned 6-concert, 4-state birthday concert tour in Feb.
 2015, he died.
 I was honored to be with him when he took his last breath and I would not trade those last two weeks of his life for anything in the world.)

-This piece has since gone all over -- cowbird.com, thirdcoastfestival.org to name a few -- and it has been used by hundreds of students as a model for their own stories.
+This piece has since gone all over -- cowbird.com (a storytelling site that has now been archived), thirdcoastfestival.org to name a few.
+Most importantly, it was used as a model by dozens of teachers who spawned literally thousands of similar audio stories by students about their relatives.
 And consider this: I didn't write the original story, I spoke it.
 Which proves the value of using audio -- of just telling a story -- as an exercise to get kids "writing," particularly the reluctant writers and/or chatterboxes.
 Another important note: keep it simple.